A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Proofs of the main results

 The example suggests us that we may take an appropriate weighted blow-up to obtain the required $F$ in the theorem, if $\a$ is not general.

 \begin{cor}[Corollary \ref{maincor}] Assume $N=3$.
-Then, for every ``general" pair $(A,\a)$, the minimal log discrepancy $\mld(0;A,\a)$ is computed by a prime divisor obtained by at most two weighted blow-ups.
-More concretely, the blow-ups are standard blow-ups. \end{cor}
+Then, for every ``general" pair $(A,\a)$, the minimal log discrepancy $\mld(0;A,\a)$ is computed by a prime divisor $E$ obtained by at most two weighted blow-ups.
+More concretely, the blow-ups are squeezed blow-ups for $E$. \end{cor}

 \begin{proof} When $\mld(0;A,\a)\geq 0$, then apply the theorem for a divisor $E$ computing the mld.
 When $\mld(0;A,\a)=-\infty$, then in a similar way as in \cite{kawk1}, take a prime divisor $E$ computing the mld.
 Then by taking a positive real number $t<1$ such that $a(E; A,\a^t)=0$ and apply Theorem \ref{main}. \end{proof}